 Five months after Century Properties formally announced the collaboration, Century Spire’s pre-sales has reached 64 percent.

 “Century Spire reflects the company’s passion for delivering world-class and innovative real еstatе developments.
-We are pleased to partner with Daniel Libeskind who has designed an outstanding masterpiece, a future Philippine landmark,” Century Properties chairman and CEO Jose E. B. Antonio said.
+We are pleased to partner with Daniel Libeskind who has designed an outstanding masterpiece, a future Philippine landmark,” Century Properties Executive Chairman of the Board Jose E. B. Antonio said.

 For his part, Libeskind said he is excited to be part of a project “destined to reshape Manila’s skyline and to make a bold and optimistic statement about the future of the Philippines.”